 We’ll be launching ASAP... trust me!
 I can’t wait to make our apparel available to you in short order, but I also want to put something out there we can all be proud to wear for many years to come.

 Sign up for the newsletter on the homepage.
 It will be key to staying in the loop.
-Subscribers will be notified when new product is released 24 hours prior to official announcement.
+Subscribers will be notified when new products are released and upcoming sales.
 Thanks for tuning in and for giving a damn! :).